DGulevsky03/Spring2022Preposal/preposal.md

 ## Do you have any questions of your own?

-TODO I don't have any at the current moment but that will likely change as i begin to implement
-## the unique changes
+TODO I have a problem making the AI move smoothly